 Times like this, you’re inspired and you don’t even care if you’re a copy cat!

-If you recall, I recently wrote a post called Dip and Strip 101: Everything You Wanted to Know About Stripping Wood and Metal.
+If you recall, I wrote a post called Dip and Strip 101: Everything You Wanted to Know About Stripping Wood and Metal.

 It was about hiring professional strippers to “dip and strip” your projects into big vats of a chemical stripper in order to restore it back to its original beauty.